theobio/p5-Bio-SeqWare-Uploads-CgHub-Fastq/README.md

 ## new()

-    my $obj = Bio::SeqWare::Uploads::CgHub::Fastq->new();
+    my $obj = Bio::SeqWare::Uploads::CgHub::Fastq->new( $paramHR );

 Creates and returns a Bio::SeqWare::Uploads::CgHub::Fastq object.
-Takes no parameters, providing one is a fatal error.
+Takes a hash-ref of parameters, each of which is made avaialble to the object.
+Don't use parameters beging with a \_ (underscore).
+These may be overwritten.
+The parameter 'error' is cleared automatically, 'myName' is set to "upload-cghub-fastq\_$VERSION" where version is the version of this module, like 0.000007"

 ## getUuid()